Table of Contents

 For example, if the receptors within blood vessels register that blood pressure is low and that not enough blood is getting through to the tissues, the autonomic system drives the cardiovascular system to increase the heart rate and constrict the blood vessels to achieve a normal blood pressure.

 In contrast, a few processes in the human body make use of the positive feedback system.
 Instead of inhibition, certain stimuli promote the activity of a certain cell or organ.

 For example, during childbirth, the stimulus (cervical stretch when the baby’s head begins to crown) stimulates the release of more oxytocin from the posterior pituitary gland, thereby causing more uterine contractions and assisting in the birth process.
 Other examples of body processes that make use of positive feedback systems are blood clotting and nerve impulse transmission.

 The correct answers can be found below the references.

 1. Which, among the following compartments in the human body, contains the most amount of fluid?

-- A mechanism by which a feedback ultimately increases the activity of a certain organ.
+- A mechanism by which a feedback system ultimately increases the activity of a certain organ

-- Means of a dampening control system in which the output, when applied to certain tissues and organs, inhibits their activity.
+- A dampening control system in which the output, when applied to certain tissues and organs, inhibits their activity

-- A regulatory system that neatly compartmentalises each organ system in order for it to perform its specific function.
+- A regulatory system that neatly compartmentalizes each organ system so that it can perform a specific function